-Check Your Plan Float Switch
+Check If Your AC Float Switch Keeps Tripping

 In the heating and cooling process, water droplets form at the evaporator coil and collect in a tube.
 Some condensate pumps have a pan that collects liquid from the tube.
-If the pan is full, there may be an issue with water coming from a frozen coil or a clog in the drain.
+If the AC drain pan is full, there may be an issue with water coming from a frozen coil or a clog in the drain.

 Locate the indoor unit of your heating and cooling system.